TryItOnline/tiosetup/README.md

 These instructions are written to help set up a new instance of <http://tryitonline.net>.

-TIO currently runs on 4 domains which are hosted on 2 servers:
+TIO currently runs on 3 domains which are hosted on one main server and one or more load balanced arena servers:

 - [Main server](https://github.com/TryItOnline/main-server.git) - split across 3 domains:
   - tryitonline.net - serves the front page, provides some assets for the rest of the sites
   - tio.run - TIO Nexus and TIO v2 front end, short url for permalinks
-  - backend.tryitonline.net - serves web api calls from tio.run
-- [Arena server](https://github.com/TryItOnline/arena-server.git) - sandbox where the actual code is executed, running on SeLinux and accessed by the backend.tryitonline.net via SSH
+- [Arena server](https://github.com/TryItOnline/arena-server.git) - sandbox where the actual code is executed, running on SeLinux and accessed by the tio.run via SSH

 The setup makes use of [SeLinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux), support of which varies between different distributions of Linux.